 Centuries after its construction, the hotel still exudes the typical atmosphere of the old house.
 The owners have carefully preserved the architectural and stylistic aspects of the previous epochs with many remarkable pieces of the past.

-Its French-style ceilings with false beams and painted lilies, its monumental fireplace and stone floor, the Stanislas room (breakfast room) have the characteristic elements of Louis XIII's era.
-The staircase with its 18th century wrought-iron railing leads the guest from the ground floor to the floors with the rooms and suites.
+Its French-style ceilings, with false beams and painted lilies, the monumental fireplace and its stone floor, the Stanislas Room (breakfast room) have the characteristic elements of Louis XIII's era.
+The staircase with a wrought-iron railing from the 18th century leads the guest from the ground floor to the floors with the rooms and suites.
 This staircase is inspired by Jean Lamour.
 He was the blacksmith in the service of the King of Poland, who had the gold-plated lattices made on Stanislas Square.
-This heritage is still present in the rooms, as the owners have preserved the parquet flooring of Versailles Castle.
+This heritage is present in the rooms, as the owners have preserved the parquet flooring of Versailles Castle.

-The hotel is in - almost - every respect a quiet and centrally located house.
+The hotel is in - almost - every respect a house that is quiet and centrally located.
 Restaurants and bars are around the corner and offer something to suit every taste.

-We found the parking situation very tricky, because parking spaces in front of the house are rare and usually occupied by the residents.
-We parked our car at Cours Léopold (subject to a fee!), which is about three minutes walk from the hotel.
+We found the parking situation to be extremely tricky, as parking spaces in front of the house are rare and usually occupied by residents.
+We parked our car at Cours Léopold (subject to charges!), which is about three minutes walk from the hotel.
 By car it takes longer because of the one-way streets... .
 For unloading and loading on arrival and departure we blocked the Rue de Guise for a short time and nobody complained.
-The concierge was very helpful with this operation.
+The concierge was very helpful in this action.

-A beautiful house, centrally located, but with a few compromises in logistics when arriving by car.
+A nice house, centrally located, but with a few logistics cutbacks if you travel by car.